ManuelHuber-Github/Agricultural-SandboxNL/README.md

 The databases (Sentinel 1 and 2)  provide time series for approximately  770,000  crop  parcels  over  the  Netherlands  annually.
 The  database  can  be queried for Sentinel-1 /2 system parameter (e.g. relative orbit) or user application-specific parameter (e.g. crop type, spatial extent, time period) for individual parcel level assessment or aggregated at administrative boundaries.

+These unique datasets allow non-expert and expert users to directly utilize agricultural parcel information in space and time using SAR and optical data without undergoing complex and computationally intensive data handling and processing steps.
+The extracted spatially tagged parcel-level information is scalable at various administrative (e.g., municipalities, water boards and provinces) and user defined boundaries.

+What does the Agricultural SandboxNL contain?

+•	A national scale database
+•	Parcel level, processed SAR (Sentinel-1) data – six relative orbits
+•	Parcel level, processed Optical (Sentinel-2) data – 12 spectral bands
+•	Parcel level, processed SAR (Sentinel-1) Interferometric Coherence – one relative orbit
+•	770.000 crop parcels containing 312 different crop types
+•	Up to 3 years of continuous data

 ------------------------------------------------------------------------------
 # Authors: